Retrieve metadata, tabular data, and image data¶

 NameError: name 'db' is not defined

-, we now have a collection of documents
+In the variable events, we now have a collection of documents

 (dictionary-like mappings of names to values).
 Each event corresponds to